Best Visa Crypto Cards 2026

 Some Visa cards advertise 0% fees but apply a 0.5-1.5% spread when converting crypto to fiat.
 This spread is built into the exchange rate, not listed as a fee.
 On $36,000 annual spending, a 1% hidden spread costs $360.
 Always check whether the card uses the mid-market rate or applies its own conversion rate.

 How to avoid it: Fund your card with stablecoins (USDC, USDT).
 Stablecoin-to-fiat conversion has minimal spread because the rate is approximately 1:1.
-Cards like Coinbase, COCA, and RedotPay all accept USDC loading.
+Most cards in the table above accept USDC or USDT loading directly.

 Mistake 2: Choosing a card for cashback rate alone